icopy-site/awesome-cn/docs/awesome/awesome-agi-cocosci.md

 * [Robotic search for optimal cell culture in regenerative medicine](https://elifesciences.org/articles/77007) - ***eLife***, 2022. [[All Versions](https://scholar.google.com/scholar?cluster=1330075145723138159&hl=en&as_sdt=0,5)].

 * [Cell Culture: Implementing robotics and artificial intelligence](https://elifesciences.org/articles/80609) - ***eLife***, 2022. [[All Versions](https://scholar.google.com/scholar?cluster=10725537391648003592&hl=en&as_sdt=0,5)].

+#### AI Assisted Research

+* [Scientific discovery in the age of artificial intelligence](https://www.nature.com/articles/s41586-023-06221-2) - ***Nature***, 2023. [[All Versions](https://scholar.google.com/scholar?cluster=11962817646389491592&hl=en&as_sdt=0,5)].
+A review article that examines breakthroughs over the past decade that include self-supervised learning, which allows models to be trained on vast amounts of unlabelled data, and geometric deep learning, which leverages knowledge about the structure of scientific data to enhance model accuracy and efficiency.